Frequently Asked Questions

 Q. I have been told that I live in the walking area and no bus service is available.
 Why do some students have to walk to school?

 A. Every school has an area that transportation is not provided and that is called the “Non-Transport Area”.
 Based on acceptable walking conditions that distance is determined by school type.
-For elementary schools, the non-transport area is extended to one mile except Pre-K and K students at Midday only, which is 1/2 mile.
+For elementary schools, the non-transport area is extended to one mile.
 For middle schools, the non-transport area is one mile, and for high schools the distance is 1 1/2 miles.

 Q. Who do I call if I don’t like where the bus stop is located?

-A. You can contact the Transportation Department and the placement of the stop will be reviewed.
+A. You can fill out and submit a Bus Stop Review Request Form under the Parents>Bus Stops area on our website.
+We will review and provide an answer within 10 business days.
 Stops are used by multiple students and are not always ideal to everyone.
 We expect that students will have to walk to stops and the stop may not be in direct line of sight from your residence.
 Sometimes there are numerous issues to be considered in relocating a stop and we may not be successful in meeting everyone’s expectations.
-We encourage parental supervision at the bus stop
+We encourage parental supervision at the bus stop.